 That’s not to say Hobbs and Shaw weren’t fun, because they most definitely were.
 Johnson and Statham play off of each other wonderfully, and they keep the movie entertaining almost every step of the way.
 There were very few moments during the movie’s two-hour plus runtime that felt slow, and I credit that to the film’s focus very, very rarely ever moving away from one or both of the leads.

-Unfortunately there were a couple of slow moments, and those were the ones that spent time trying in vain to build up Idris Elba’s Brixton, who is the biggest letdown of the film despite the actor doing everything he can to make the super soldier interesting.
+Unfortunately the aforementioned slow moments that did arise grinded the movie to a halt, as most of them were spent trying in vain to build up Idris Elba’s Brixton.
+The so-called superman is the biggest letdown of the film despite the talented actor in the role doing everything he can to make the character interesting.
 Brixton is a painfully one-note antagonist, and I’m pretty sure Elba isn’t even in the vast majority of the character’s battles.
 I’m curious how much of the action used a stunt double, but I definitely know he was mostly CGI in the chase sequences because it looked pretty choppy.
 Hell, Brixton didn’t even get a share of the film’s humorous lines, and there were plenty of those to go around!

 In addition to the countless comical quips, Hobbs & Shaw had some really fun physical humor too.
 I’d say some moments were even borderline slapstick.
 There are also a few supporting characters that I won’t name here who bring in huge laughs with very little screen time.

 All in all, I had a great time with Fast & Furious Presents: Hobbs & Shaw.
 Statham, Johnson, and Kirby were so much fun to watch that my issues with the movie barely registered until I left the theater.
 It’s a flawed, but fun film I can easily recommend.
 Is it fun enough to make me watch the eight previous movies?
 No, but it’s certainly enjoyable enough to make me hope for a sequel.

 NOTE: Make sure to stay through the credits.